 - To finish off the potatoes, I like to add a little secret ingredient – freshly grated nutmeg.
 Nutmeg adds a special nutty flavor to the potatoes that will have your guests complimenting you!
 You need just a little touch of nutmeg, don’t go overboard!

-I love to make these mashed sweet potatoes for Thanksgiving, to go along with my ‘Garlic Butter Turkey’!
-Here are some side dish recipes to enjoy!
+- I love to make these mashed sweet potatoes for Thanksgiving, to go along with my ‘Garlic Butter Turkey’!

 - Sweet Potato Casserole – the BEST ever recipe for this Thanksgiving classic, with homemade marshmallow meringue and brown sugar pecans!